SWAT Team Commander (Retired)

 What tasks that you currently do "manually" are we on the verge of being able to do with robots?
 For example, we still see cops clearing houses by kicking in doors and storming in.
 Are we really that far away from just sending in a Roomba instead?

-Asked by GuessWhat almost 11 years ago
+Asked by GuessWhat over 11 years ago

 There are some jobs that machines can do very well.
 UAVs (Unmanned Aerial Vehicles, or drones, are a good example) but there are other things that require human mobility, judgment and compassion that robots don't yet have.
 Drones will never replace human pilots for certain missions, for example.